Josh Jung Player Props: Rangers vs. Reds

 Josh Jung At The Plate

-- Jung is hitting .282 with three doubles, five home runs and six walks.
+- Jung is batting .281 with four doubles, five home runs and six walks.

-- Among qualified hitters in MLB play, his batting average ranks 53rd, his on-base percentage ranks 98th, and he is 43rd in the league in slugging.
+- Among qualified batters, he ranks 54th in batting average, while his on-base percentage ranks 98th and he is 39th in slugging.

-- Jung has picked up a hit in 17 of 21 games this season, with multiple hits seven times.
+- In 81.8% of his games this season (18 of 22), Jung has picked up at least one hit, and in seven of those games (31.8%) he recorded multiple hits.

-- Jung has driven home a run in seven games this year (33.3%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on three occasions..
+- In 36.4% of his games this year, Jung has driven in at least one run.
+In five of those games (22.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.